 Trade secrets are confidential information, methods, machinery etc. that provide a business competitiveness.
 UCB generally does not assert rights to the "know-how" or a trade secret held by the faculty.
 UCB occasionally may maintain, transfer and/or receive confidential information under secrecy agreements.
 UCB, however, does not generally license know-how or trade secrets.

-What is not Patentable: Laws of nature, physical phenomena, Abstract ideas, Literary (dramatic, musical, and artistic works), those inventions that are useful or offensive to the public.
+What is not Patentable: Laws of nature, physical phenomena, Abstract ideas, Literary (dramatic, musical, and artistic works), those inventions that are not useful or offensive to the public.

 Because there are two types of MTAs, perhaps after this introduction is made we make a large button, where people can decide if they want to recieve or send materials, and then we provide that process.
 (All of this information can be in the same page, we simply anchor the text and send them to the relevant pages)